kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0250 Oversales.md

 [Link to an amendment published at 86 FR 2537, Jan.
 13, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=54602be11b29855648ddc88ec0079e46&mc=true&node=20210113y1.6)

-This part applies to every carrier, as defined in §250.1, with respect to scheduled flight segments using an aircraft that has a designed passenger capacity of 30 or more passenger seats, operating in (1) interstate air transportation or (2) foreign air transportation with respect to nonstop flight segments originating at a point within the United States.
+This part applies to every carrier, as defined in [[Volume 4/A Economic regulations/0250 Oversales.md#§250.1   Definitions.|§250.1]], with respect to scheduled flight segments using an aircraft that has a designed passenger capacity of 30 or more passenger seats, operating in (1) interstate air transportation or (2) foreign air transportation with respect to nonstop flight segments originating at a point within the United States.

 \[Doc.
 No. OST-01-9325, 73 FR 21033, Apr.
 18, 2008\]